GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Given the complexity of acceleration structures and the specifics of the ray traversal algorithms that
-operates on these structures, it can be very diffcult to evaluate the performance cost of a given scene.
+operates on these structures, it can be very difficult to evaluate the performance cost of a given scene.

 The traversal counter visualization will help simplify this complexity and help reduce traversal count
 signatures by editing BLASes and repositioning of instances in the TLAS.